mikependon/RepoDB/RepoDb.Docs/Building the Solutions.md

 #### Pre-requisites

-First, install the [MySqlConnector](https://www.mysql.com) by downloading the package [here](https://dev.mysql.com/downloads/installer/).
+First, install the [MySql](https://www.mysql.com) by downloading the package [here](https://dev.mysql.com/downloads/installer/).

+> Please ignore this pre-requisites if you have done it already in the prior section.

 #### Building and executing the [RepoDb.MySqlConnector.IntegrationTests](https://github.com/mikependon/RepoDb/tree/master/RepoDb.MySqlConnector/RepoDb.MySqlConnector.IntegrationTests)